quanyuexie/cs450/README.md

-My all projects from CS450-intro to computer graphics in OSU
+CS450-intro to computer graphics in OSU